jzleetcode/jzleetcode.github.io/src/content/blog/design-event-loop-reactor-concurrency.md

 Difference between the two discussions on [stackoverflow](https://stackoverflow.com/questions/19352040/whats-the-difference-betwee-actor-model-and-reactor-pattern-in-python).

->In pulsar each actor (think of a specialized thread or process) has its own event loop.
-In this way any actor can run its own asynchronous server for example.
+>In pulsar, each actor (think of a specialized thread or process) has its own event loop.
+In this way, any actor can run its own asynchronous server.

 The reactor pattern is used in many web servers, application servers, and networking frameworks include Netty, Nginx, Node.js, Twisted, and Vert.x.